MehradYaghoubi/pylipextractor/DOCUMENTATION.md

 ### Video Conversion

-PyLipExtractor can automatically convert videos to a compatible MP4 format using FFmpeg.
-This is particularly useful for handling videos in formats like MPG, which can sometimes cause issues with video processing libraries.
+PyLipExtractor automatically converts videos to a compatible MP4 format using FFmpeg.
+This is particularly useful for handling videos in formats like MPG, which can sometimes cause issues with video processing libraries like PyAV.

+#### Customizable Hardware Acceleration
+You can control the device used for video conversion via the `HW_ACCELERATION_DEVICE` configuration option.
+- **`'auto'` (default):** The package will automatically detect and use NVIDIA's `h264_nvenc` hardware encoder if available.
+If not, it will fall back to the CPU-based `libx264` encoder.
+- **`'cuda'`:** Forces the use of the NVIDIA `h264_nvenc` encoder.
+If it's not available, the process will fall back to the CPU.
+- **`'cpu'`:** Forces the use of the CPU-based `libx264` encoder, even if a GPU is available.

+This flexibility allows you to optimize performance based on your hardware and specific needs.

+#### Lossless Compression
+To ensure that no quality is lost during this conversion, PyLipExtractor uses **lossless compression** (`-crf 0`).
+This guarantees that the video data remains identical to the original source, preserving all details while improving compatibility.

 ## Examples